buildkite/test-collector-android/README.md

 Note: This test collector uploads test data via the device under test.
 Make sure your Android device/emulator has network access.

+### Step 5 (Optional) - Passing CI Environment Variables

+The only required environment variable is the analytics token, but if you're using one of the supported CI platforms, you can pass extra information to the test-collector to enrich the reports.
+These include commit messages, branch names, build numbers, etc.

+For detailed instructions on setting up environment variables for different CI platforms, see the [CI Environment Variables Setup](CI_CONFIGURATION.md) document.

 ## 🔍 Debugging

 To enable debugging output, create and set `BUILDKITE_ANALYTICS_DEBUG_ENABLED` environment variable to `true` on your test environment (CI server or local machine).